-Emotional support animals are recommended by therapists to promote the well-being of their clients and are not covered by the ADA.
+Emotional support animals are recommended by licensed doctors or therapists to promote the well-being of their clients and are not covered by the ADA.
 Emotional support animals are covered under the Fair Housing Act.
 Emotional support animals are not service animals.
-The student will be asked to provide documentation showing a link between the student's disability and the need for the animal to the Access Office for approval as an accommodation.
+The student will be asked to provide documentation from a licensed doctor or therapist showing a link between the student's disability, "that substantially limits one or more major life activities," and the need for the animal.
+The documentation will be given to the Access Office for approval as an accommodation.
 In certain limited situations, an emotional support animal may be prohibited for safety and health reasons.
 Emotional support animals must be contained in the handler's residence.